-Project features How Project may participate in a Tender Round Treatment of Project Documents Examples A Project delivered over multiple stages with a single connection point (using the same technology type) The Project has a single connection point and should be Bid in a single Tender Round.
-If successful, the Project will execute a single set of relevant Project Documents.
-The first LTESA option will become available once all Project stages are operational.
+Project features How Project may participate in a Tender Round Treatment of Project Documents Examples A Project delivered over multiple stages with a single connection point (using the same technology type) The Project has a single connection point and should be bid in a single Tender Round.
+If successful, the Project will execute a single set of relevant Project Documents (LTESA, LTESA PDA, Access Payment Deed, and Access PDA).
+Where applicable, the first LTESA option will become available once all Project stages are operational.
 A 600 MW solar farm is being developed in two stages connecting to a single connection point.
-The Project must bid for an LTESA in a single Tender Round.
+The Project must bid for an LTESA in a single Tender Round, unless there are exceptional circumstances (see Section 3.1.6) For an Access Right , the Project may bid for the full Project as a single bid, or bid the first stage and return to bid the additional stage as an increase to its Access Right.
 A Project delivered over a single stage with multiple connection points (using the same technology type) Option 1: Submit one Bid for the Project including all connection points in a single Tender Round.
 Option 2: Submit multiple Bids for parts of the Project, per connection point in one Tender Round or in several Tender Rounds.
-If successful, the Project will execute multiple relevant Project Documents (i.e., multiple LTESA PDAs, LTESAs) for each connection point that has been Bid in a Tender Round.
+If successful, the Project will execute multiple relevant Project Documents (i.e., multiple LTESAs, LTESA PDAs, Access Payment Deeds and Access PDAs) for each connection point that has been bid in a Tender Round.
 A 600 MW solar farm is being developed and connecting to two separate connection points each for 300 MW.
 The completion of this Project and connection of the two components is not staged.
 Option 1: The Proponent may bid the full Project as a single Bid in a Tender Round.
 Option 2: The Project may bid 300 MW connecting to a single connection point in a Tender Round and return to bid the additional 300 MW in a later round.
 A Project delivered over multiple stages with multiple connection points (using the same technology type) Option 1: Submit one Bid for all stages with multiple connection points in a Tender Round.
 Option 2: Submit one Bid for each stage and connection point in one Tender Round or in several Tender Rounds.
-If successful, the Project will execute relevant Project Documents (LTESA PDA) for each stage of the Project that connects to a different connection point.
+If successful, the Project will execute multiple relevant Project Documents (i.e., multiple LTESAs, LTESA PDAs, Access Payment Deeds and Access PDAs) for each connection point that has been bid in a Tender Round.
 A 600 MW solar farm is being developed in two stages of 300 MW each that have separate connection points.
 The completion of each stage and connection will occur at two different points in time.
 Option 1: The Proponent may bid the full Project as a single Bid in a Tender Round.
 Option 2: The Project may bid 300 MW connecting to a single connection point in a Tender Round and return to bid the additional 300 MW in a later round.

-Table 3: Guidance for staged Projects and Projects with multiple connection points

-3.1.8 Financial Value Bid and Alternative Financial Value Bid Assessment
+Table 6: Guidance for staged Projects and Projects with multiple connection points 3.1.9 Financial Value Bid and Alternative Financial Value Bid Assessment